NLnetLabs/routinator/CONTRIBUTING.md

 Code of Conduct](https://www.nlnetlabs.nl/conduct/).
 By participating, you are expected to uphold this code.

+## LLM Policy

+Before contributing to this project, please be aware of the [NLnet Labs LLM Policy].
+In a nutshell: we do not accept any LLM-generated contributions to code or documentation.

+[NLnet Labs LLM Policy]: https://www.nlnetlabs.nl/llm-policy

 ## Learning RPKI

 Routinator is Relying Party software for the Resource Public Key Infrastructure